Twissi/middleman-webpack-template/README.md

 # Middleman - Webpack template

-Starting point for Middleman projects that want to use [Webpack](https://webpack.github.io) to build their js files.
+Starting point for Middleman projects that use [Webpack](https://webpack.github.io) to build js files.

 ## Handled by Middleman